The March for Meals campaign is built to support two primary goals:

 Develop a list of potential partners – retailers, small businesses, local restaurants, community organizations – and work to secure the commitment of those that will best support your campaign.
 Consider visibility, resources and the credibility of the group.
 How will they be able to help you meet your goals, and you theirs?

 - Introduce yourself, your program, the campaign and the important work of Meals on Wheels.
-Use the recruitment video to help them see the value.

 - Present partners with a list of their responsibilities and timeline of events.